sommersoft/esp8266-micropython-vagrant/atmel-samd.md

         sudo bossac -p ttyACM0 -U true -e -w -v -R /path/to/firmware.bin

-    Note the -e option will erase the chip's flash and any files on the MicroPython filesystem!
+    Note the -e option will erase the chip's flash and any files on the CircuitPython filesystem!

     Change the path to the firmware to the .bin file that was compiled.
 These are typically located in the build- directory for each board like build-feather_bluefruit_m0_le/firmware.bin.